psychotimmy/picomz-80k/README.md

 ## Brief developer notes

-The current Pico SDK master branch (2.1.0 plus fixes - latest stable) works successfully with release 1.1.0 (or later) of Pico MZ-80K/A. Earlier releases use Pico SDK 1.5.1.
+The current Pico SDK 2.1.1 master branch (latest stable) works with Pico MZ-80K/A version 2.0.1

+(Pico SDK 2.1.0 works with releases 1.1.0 to 2.0.1 of Pico MZ-80K/A. Earlier releases use Pico SDK 1.5.1)

+### Release chronology

 Release 1.1.0 introduced Pico 2 support.